cupofcrazy/stack-to-grid/README.md

-# Nuxt 3 Minimal Starter
+# Stack To Grid Gallery Transition Demo

-Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+See Demo: [Live](https://stack-to-grid.vercel.app) to learn more.

 ## Setup

+Requirements
+Add UNSPLASH_ACCESS_KEY to .env

 Make sure to install the dependencies: